sai-krishna-msk/NewsLens/README.md

 **Target-Dependent Sentiment Classification (TSC)** provides a sentiment score for each entity in each statement considering the nuanced context needed to accurately assess sentiment towards each entity.
 The TSC model, a RoBERTa model trained on the NewsMTSC dataset, then predicts the sentiment of each entity based on its context window.
 This step is at the heart of our bias detection methodology, offering insights into how different entities are portrayed within the news articles.

+#### Custom TSC Implementation
+Our custom implementation builds upon the NewsMTSC dataset using a BERT-based architecture with a target-specific attention mechanism.
+The model combines a standard BERT base with a custom attention layer specifically designed for target focus, achieving 81% accuracy across negative, neutral, and positive classifications.
+The architecture employs a target attention layer to weigh the importance of different parts of the text relative to the target entity, followed by a multi-layer classification head for sentiment prediction.
+This approach has proven particularly effective for political news content, where sentiment is often subtly expressed through context rather than explicit language.

 These snippets contrast conventional sentiment classification with Targeted Sentiment Classification (TSC).
 While conventional methods offer a single aggregated sentiment score for the entire sentence, TSC allows for targeted sentiment classification for each entity within the sentence.
 This aggregated sentiment score can serve as a proxy for bias.

 ![Targeted Sentiment Classification](images/TSC.png)